-The image that a retail company wants to project is clearly shown by the atmosphere they create within the stores by their design and decoration, and although you may not be able to define or measure it a customer will be able to feel it.
-When there is an enticing atmosphere to a store it not only draws customers in but also enhances their experience.
+The image a retail company wants to project is clearly projected by the atmosphere they create within the stores.
+Although you may not be able to define or measure an atmosphere, a customer will be able to feel it.
+When a store is enticing, not only does it attract customers, but also enhances their experience.

-What I think works well is when people develop the concept of the store that they are looking for themselves.
+Personally, I think when a company develops the concept of the store that they are looking for, it works best.
 For an example, if you had a children’s store you could go all out and have a rotating floor in the middle of the store, a slide at the other going from one end of the store all the way to the exit, with excitable music in the background and have children’s characters to play with the customers.
-Some customers will adore it and others will think its bizarre and may even dislike it.
+Some customers will adore it and others will think it is bizarre- and may even dislike it.
 But ultimately people will remember your store and it’s true originality.

 Stores can just provide entertainment value to customers.
 Just like how a comical advert entertains people for long enough to process a message through, a store can entertain customers for long enough so that they purchase their goods.
 For example, I noticed in a Waterstones store there was a section where customers could sit down, play and read.
 Therefore attracting families so they are able to enjoy their experience and linger in the store.

 When you take in mind that customers can easily shop from the comfort of their own home, it is important that the retail store is a special place that is worth the time going to.